Book Talk: Roddy Doyle on music and language in 'The Guts'

-NEW YORK (Reuters) - Award-winning Irish author Roddy Doyle brings a few of his earliest characters back in his latest book, “The Guts”, an achingly funny novel about some of life’s more serious issues.
+NEW YORK, March 27 (Reuters) - Award-winning Irish author Roddy Doyle brings a few of his earliest characters back in his latest book, “The Guts”, an achingly funny novel about some of life’s more serious issues.

 Doyle is on his familiar Dublin turf in the book about Jimmy Rabbitte, the former manager of an Irish soul band who appeared in his first book “The Commitments” in 1987.